IronWort/signatures/README.md

 # YARA signatures

-Collection of YARA rules from github.
+Collection public of YARA rules from github.